 Once you have chosen where to visit (after deciding to join the Lead The Way Tour, of course), you may want to consider having some refreshments during your stay in Carrickfergus.
 There are over 25 places where you can rest your feet and have anything from a coffee, a luxury ice-cream, an afternoon tea or right up to a full three-course meal.

-We are partnering with Dobbins Inn, High Street Carrickfergus, that is steeped in history and oozing character, offering a great atmosphere, real coal burning fire, “craic”, quality service and top class food.
-There’s also accommodation available, with all bedrooms en suite complete with TV, telephone, complimentary WI-FI and tea/coffee making facilities.
-Click on their logo to visit their website.
+It is steeped in history and oozing character, offering a great atmosphere, real coal burning fire, “craic”, quality service, and top-class food.
+There’s also accommodation available, with all bedrooms en suite complete with TV, telephone, complimentary WI-FI, and tea/coffee making facilities.
+Click on the logo to visit their website.